bdjohnson529/codechalet.com/_docs/aws/tutorials/client-requests.md

 }
 ```

-Notice that we are once again making use of the `await` operator.
-Fetch is asynchronous, so we need to block the execution of the `postRequest` function until our `fetch` request is completed.

-We probably want to encapsulate the `postRequest` function in another function, which will be called directly by an the button which the user clicks to submit the form.
+We probably want to encapsulate the `postRequest` function in another function, which will be called directly by the button which the user clicks to submit the form.
 That way, we can interpret the response and add logic which notifies the user that the form has been submitted.
 Let's create an addition function, `triggerAPI`, which calls `postRequest`.
 ```javascript
 function triggerAPI() {
   var url = "https://api-gateway-prod-stage-url";